Malkverbena/mysql/README.md

 There is a video in Portuguese teaching how to compile on the Windows platform.
-English subtitle can be activated anyway. https://www.youtube.com/watch?v=ohGP-q_Na9g  -  Thank to Andrius Salgado for!
+English subtitle can be activated anyway. https://www.youtube.com/watch?v=ohGP-q_Na9g - A special thanks to Andrius Salgado for!! (github.com/OnelinkGames)

 - Find the file "mysqlcppconn.lib" on connector's folder.